DutchMaker/TTL-computer/Circuits/KiCad/README.md

 - **Main Board:** Forgot to add LED bar to display data bus contents.
 - **Main Board:** Forgot to add one or more expansion ports.
 - **Main Board:** Need pull-down resistors on the data bus
+- **Controller**: There is an issue with powering up the controller: its initial state has all control lines enabled.
+This messes up the state of other modules.
-- **Controller**: Needs pull-down/up resistors on control lines for initial state of modules (reset state) - this is improvised on the main board now.
+  - Needs pull-down/up resistors on control lines for initial state of modules (reset state) - this is improvised on the main board now.
 We also must have a boot/reset procedure, something like:
     - First all control line output is high impedance (this resets all modules because of the pull-down/up resistors that determine initial state).
 Will probably do this by cutting power to the controller during boot.
     - Then the controller is powered up and it needs to load microcode address 0
     - Then it can start processing instructions